joshuabfraser/optionparser/README.md

   // Command line option with no values parser.addOption('s', "skip", "Skip pre-processing.");

+  // Command line option that accepts -v, --vector for a range of values
+  // Values can be comma delimited or an inclusive range with an ellipsis,
+  // e.g. 1,2,3,4,5 is the same as 1...5
+  // The inclusive range is incremented by 1 parser.addOption('v', "vector", "Add a range to a vector.", "range");

   // Adds this value as a positional argument in the help parser.addPositionalArgument("output");